houmain/keymapper/README.md

 A !250ms B >> C
 ```

-In output expressions it can be used to delay output or keep a key hold for a while. e.g:
+In output expressions it can be used to delay output or keep a key held for a while. e.g:

 ```bash
 A >> B 500ms C{1000ms}